 Still, this change should not come as a complete surprise to content creators.
 We sympathize with the independent YT creators and understand their frustration, but they have been complicit in this arrangement as well.
 The children’s digital entertainment industry has discussed compliance with COPPA for years behind closed doors, and many knew that YouTube was in non-compliance with COPPA.

-The FTC has failed to address the misinformation that Google is propagating among content creators, its recent guidance not withstanding.
+The FTC has failed to address the misinformation that Google is propagating among content creators, its recent guidance (link is external) not withstanding.
 Moreover, the FTC has allowed Google to settle its COPPA violation by developing a solution that allows Google to abdicate any responsibility with COPPA compliance, while continuing to maximize revenue.
 It’s time for the FTC to study Google’s data practices and capabilities better, and squarely put the onus on Google to comply with COPPA.
 As the result of the current COPPA proceedings, rules must be put in place to hold platforms, like YouTube, accountable.